Adeshppp/Java-Course/DataStructuresAndAlgorithm/readme.md

 Time complexity

 ## Time complexity
-Time Complexity is a measure of how the running time of an algorith increases with the size of the input data. to understand time complexity we use Big O Notation
+Time Complexity is a measure of how the running time of an algorithm increases with the size of the input data. to understand time complexity we use Big O Notation.

 ### Big O Notations
 1. O(1) : Constant Time